venoajie/my-ai-assistant/docs/rag_workflow.md

 2.  **Phase 2: Index Consumption (Automatic on Your Machine)** This is the lightweight phase that happens when you run the `ai` command.
 The RAG plugin automatically detects your current project and branch, checks for a local copy of the index, and if it's missing or out of date, downloads the latest version from the shared cloud storage.
 This gives you the power of a full codebase index with the speed of a local database.

+    **Optional Enhancement: The Reranker**
+    To maximize accuracy, you can enable a **reranker**.
+This adds a second, more sophisticated filtering step.
+After the initial search finds a broad set of documents (prioritizing *recall*), the reranker uses a powerful cross-encoder model to re-order them based on true contextual relevance to your specific query.
+This ensures only the absolute best snippets are sent to the AI, prioritizing *precision*.

 ---

 ## Setup Guide: Making Your Project RAG-Aware